apache/mesos/docs/configuration.md

 Whether the master will take actions based on the persistent information stored in the Registry.
-Setting this to false means that the Registrar will never reject the admission, readmission, or removal of a slave.
+Setting this to false means that the Registrar will never reject the admission, readmission, or removal of a agent.
 Consequently, <code>false</code> can be used to bootstrap the persistent state on a running cluster.
 <b>NOTE</b>: This flag is *experimental* and should not be used in
 production yet. (default: false)